 Prior to a disaster occurring, develop a general plan or framework for how to move into action in time of disaster.
-This "Post Disaster Plan for Floodplain Management" should be flexible enough that it can be fine-tuned or modified per the specific characteristics of any given disaster.
+This substantial damage management plan (SDMP) should be flexible enough that it can be fine-tuned or modified per the specific characteristics of any given disaster.
 Be sure to include county emergency managers, the local fire chief, and other emergency operation agencies in your area in the planning process.
 This plan is specific to your floodplain management duties.
-It is not to be confused with an incident command structure, yet should complement the incident command structure.
+It is not to be confused with an incident command system (ICS), yet should complement the ICS.
+CRS and non-CRS communities are strongly encouraged to create a SDMP.
 The plan should contain:

-- Meeting locations. - Staff members. - Staff responsibilities. - Emergency or critical routes. - Known stockpiles of emergency materials, such as: fuel supplies, sandbags, generators, food banks. - List of state agency contacts and contacts in neighboring jurisdictions and any applicable mutual aid agreements, such as: police chiefs, fire chiefs, NEMA, NeDNR, floodplain administrators, zoning officials, council members. - Plan for notification of the public and local officials. - List of data sources and locations, such as: maps, permit files, tax records. - Substantial damage inspection resources, such as: this handbook, FEMA guides, and fieldwork tools.
+- Definitions of substantial damage, substantial improvement, and cumulative substantial improvement, if applicable.
+CRS - Meeting locations. - · Team members and responsibilities. - Emergency or critical routes. - Known stockpiles of emergency materials, such as: fuel supplies, sandbags, generators, food banks. - List of state agency contacts and contacts in neighboring jurisdictions and any applicable mutual aid agreements, such as: police chiefs, fire chiefs, NEMA, NeDNR, floodplain administrators, zoning officials, council members. - Plan for notification of the public and local officials. - List of data sources and locations, such as: maps, permit files, tax records. - Substantial damage inspection resources, such as: this handbook, FEMA guides, and fieldwork tools. - List of just-in-time training resources.